-1. To encourage the use of the Common ISM Benchmark, which was reviewed and updated by the ERIA working group, as a means for small and medium businesses to
+1. To encourage the use of the Common ISM Benchmark, which was reviewed and updated by the ERIA working group, as a means for small and medium businesses to assess and recognize their level of information security management within the region,

-- 2. To share between economies, as discussed in this report, statistical data and other information gathered from the use of the Common ISM Benchmark so as to increase recognition among users of the Common ISM Benchmark; and - 3.
-To discuss issues regarding the Common ISM Benchmark at appropriate venues, so that the Common ISM Benchmark will maintain and improve its utility as a means of enhancing information security in ASEAN and East Asia.
+2. To share between economies, as discussed in this report, statistical data and other information gathered from the use of the Common ISM Benchmark so as to increase recognition among users of the Common ISM Benchmark; and

+3. To discuss issues regarding the Common ISM Benchmark at appropriate venues, so that the Common ISM Benchmark will maintain and improve its utility as a means of enhancing information security in ASEAN and East Asia.